-18. YouTube is available in 100 nations.
+18. YouTube is available in over 100 countries.

 YouTube isn’t available in every country yet.
-However, the video sharing platform has already launched in over 100 countries.
+However, the video-sharing platform has already launched in over 100 countries.
 Most of those countries are major economies like the US, Canada, Australia, and Brazil, not to mention several others.

 19. YouTube is the second most visited website.